10 latest innovations in financial ui design

 #4: Gamification in financial UI

 Gamification is a powerful behavior concept that can help people achieve their financial goals.
 Mint.com has applied this concept successfully to their dashboard systems.
 Their users can tell, in one glance, how much of their financial goals have been achieved and how to improve.
-You can see more examples of such UI here.

 #5: Mobile financial UI